 "It is with deep regret that I record the passing of the oldest inhabitant of the Reserve, the Giant White Oak, estimated age 700 years.
 It had become a hazard to passers-by, therefore it was removed in October."
 (3)

-Below: The old White Oak which Eloise Butler (in 2nd photo) named 'Monarch'.
+Below: Newspaper photos of the old White Oak which Eloise Butler (in 2nd photo) named 'Monarch'.
 The 1st photo is from 1926, the year after the June 1925 tornado tore off many branches and forced out some of the concrete that Eloise had inserted into the trunk in 1912 to stabilize the tree.
-It was noted in a 1913 article (6) that the circumference was 10 feet, which would indicate an age of about 290 years based on forest researched tree age tables.
+The 2nd photo with Eloise is from the July 24, 1924 Minneapolis Star.
+It was noted in a 1913 article (4) that the circumference was 10 feet, which would indicate an age of about 290 years based on forest researched tree age tables that are available today.
+More details in the article on Monarch.

 November 11, 1940 is remembered for the deadly unexpected storm that came on a day that had temperatures above 50 degrees in the early afternoon.
 Martha's daughter Janet was in medical residency training in Mankato but up in the cities on Nov.
 11th and was to return to Mankato.
 After having dinner together Janet went to the Minneapolis hospital where she had received her local training - Martha records in her diary:

-Nov.
-12 “Turned bitter cold.
+November 12 “Turned bitter cold.
 A dreadful night to live thru yesterday, worry about Janet, could not get long distance call through.
 Worst storm of history, 50 people killed in Minn., most frozen, we slowly digging out heavy drifts in yard.
 People stayed downtown & slept everywhere in depots, stores, factories, etc, drifts 20 feet in some places, slow in getting dug out.
-Janet weathered storm alright without getting cold.”
-(4)
+Janet weathered storm all right without getting cold.”
+(1)

 The storm left almost 17 inches of snow and brought below zero temperatures that matched mid-January earlier in the year.
 Contrary wise Christmas was the warmest in 18 years - 35 to 41 degrees.